mrjoh3/cytoscape/README.md

 package](https://bioconductor.org/packages/release/bioc/html/RCy3.html)
 and the official [Cytoscape Widget](https://github.com/cytoscape/r-cytoscape.js).
-The purpose of this package is to make the process of producing a chart as simple as possible.
+The purpose of this package is to make the process of producing a basic chart as simple as possible.

 ## Installation